Joining me for therapy online couldn’t be easier.

 What are the fees?

 I offer a free initial phone consultation, so we can begin to get to know each other and to see if we can work together comfortably.
-Currently each session costs £50 or £35 for concessions – those earning less than £16,000 or NHS staff or counselling students.
+Currently each session costs £55 or £40 for concessions – those earning less than £16,000 or counselling students.
+NHS staff are also able to have the £40 concession fee.

 Fees are due by the end of the session by bank transfer.